Frequently Asked Questions

 If the deceased meets the criteria and is accepted as a donor, Section of Anatomy will arrange to transport the deceased to the medical school.

 - What will happen to my body following its use?

 You have two choices.
 We encourage you to discuss your choice with your loved ones:

 - You may choose to have Yale cremate and bury your remains at no cost to your estate.
-The final disposition of the remains is usually done by joint cremation following the completion of our study.
-The ashes are buried at our site in Evergreen Cemetery, New Haven, CT.
+The ashes are buried in the Yale plot in Evergreen Cemetery, New Haven, CT.

 - You may choose to have the cremated remains returned to your family.

 - Is it possible to make donations in the memory of the Donor?

 We would be honored to receive such a gift.
 We are grateful for your interest in medical education.

 Donations may be made to:

 300 Cedar Street, P.O.
 Box 208062, New Haven, CT 06520-8062